The next time your friend whispers advice in your ear, use this tool to help you decide what to do next.

 That being said, while we might lose some opportunities, we also avoid a lot of losses by not taking on risks we don’t understand.

 Think about it in these terms.
 If the company in which we gave investment started having problems, would we know what went wrong?
 If our answer is no, it is likely that it isn’t within our sphere of knowledge.

-8. Can we explain our rationale when investing into a business?
+8. Can we explain our rationale when investing in a business?

-Before investing, we should be able give a short explanation as to why we are investing.
+Before investing, we should be able to give a short explanation as to why we are investing.

 Our explanation must be built on facts, not upon what we are hoping to happen.
 Saying, “I just know this is going to work” is not a valid argument for deciding to act on a tip.